- What Is Cacao Butter?

-But if you only know cocoa butter as an ingredient in popular skin care products promising to combat wrinkles and stretch marks, you don’t even know the best of what cacao butter has to offer.
+But if you only know cocoa butter as a popular moisturizer and skin care product promising to combat wrinkles and stretch marks, you don’t know the best of what cacao butter has to offer.

-To get cacao butter, cacao beans are cold pressed to extract the oil similar to olives.
+To make the butter, cacao beans are cold pressed to extract the oil — similar to olives and olive oil.
 Instead of olive oil, however, you get theobroma oil.

 At room temperature, this oil solidifies just like coconut oil.
-But when it’s applied to your skin, the cacao butter melts like a lotion and quickly dissolves into your pores for instant hydration and moisture.
+But when it’s applied to your skin, cacao butter melts like a lotion and is quickly absorbed into your pores for instant moisturizing.

-But cacao butter, or cocoa butter, can be also be eaten to reap its many health benefits.
+But you can also eat cacao butter to reap its many health benefits.

-While cacao butter does have hints of chocolate in flavor, the texture is more like coconut butter and coconut oil combined.
+While cocoa butter does have hints of chocolate flavor, the texture is more like coconut butter and coconut oil combined.

-You can add cacao butter to recipes, including dairy free and vegan ones, or use it to make healthier chocolate bars and other on-the-go keto treats, as you’ll see later.
+Add it to recipes — including those that are dairy-free, gluten-free, and vegan — or use it to make healthier chocolate bars and other on-the-go keto treats.

-Another similarity cacao butter shares with olive oil is that it’s packed with both essential fatty acids and antioxidants.
+Another similarity cocoa butter shares with olive oil is that it’s packed with essential fatty acids and antioxidants.

-Looking at the nutrition facts for just a tablespoon of raw cacao butter, you’ll see the following healthy fats[*]:
+Looking at the nutrition facts for just a tablespoon of raw cacao butter, you’ll find the following healthy fats[*]:

 - 14g of total fat